-Dr. cain offers dental treatments that can address the problem, as well as the effects teeth grinding leaves behind.
+Dr. Cain offers dental treatments that can address the problem, as well as the effects teeth grinding leaves behind.

-Dr. Cain may use a teeth grinding mouthguard, or bite guard, to prevent damage from teeth grinding during sleep.
+Dr. Cain may recommend a teeth grinding mouthguard, or bite guard, to prevent damage from teeth grinding during sleep.
 A bite guard is a customized removable appliance, similar to a sports mouthguard, that is made to fit over your teeth and protect them.